 - Work some time for a musical performance into your schedule and pay a visit to the House of Blues.

 Places to Eat Nearby

-If you’re hungry after your ascent to the top, never fear – there are plenty of dining options both within the attraction and in the surrounding few blocks.
+If you’re hungry after your ascent to the top, never fear – there are plenty of dining options in the surrounding few blocks.
 Check out these restaurants on your trip:

 - If you’re just looking for a caffeine boost, then Argo Tea, Starbucks, and Dunkin Donuts are all nearby.

 - Pret a Manger is also a nice choice for quick sandwiches and salads, plus delicious coffee and tea.

 - If you just want something quick, there’s also a wide selection of fast and fast casual food in the area, from McDonald’s to Potbelly’s.

 - For something different, Roti Modern Mediterranean offers fresh yet fast and inexpensive fare.

 Save on Tickets with a Go Chicago Card